davestewart/davestewart-content/content/products/todo-emojis/index.md

 ## Overview

-ToDo Emojis are checkbox-style emojis you can use to create to-do lists:
+Todo Emojis are checkbox-style emojis you can use to create to-do lists:

 ![emojis](https://raw.githubusercontent.com/davestewart/todo-emojis/master/docs/emojis.png)

-I created them for use in the [Weekend Club](https://twitter.com/weekendclubldn) [Slack](https://slack.com) channel; an [Indie Hackers](https://indiehackers.com) network based in London:
+I created them for use in the [Ramen Club](https://www.ramenclub.so/uk) Slack channel; an [Indie Hackers](https://indiehackers.com) network based in London:

 ![example](https://raw.githubusercontent.com/davestewart/todo-emojis/master/docs/example.png)

+They're useful to help keep folks accountable in communities, start-ups, stand-ups, catch-ups – in fact any kind of "-ups" !

 ### Using the emojis